Back to species list

 Description

-This medium-sized owl measures 35-40 cm in length with a wingspan of approximately 270 mm.
-The plumage is warm-toned and tawny, combining light brown, dark brown, and white coloration across the body.
-The chest displays light brown and white feathers with vertical dark brown stripes.
-Wings and tail feathers are darker with white horizontal bands and light patches toward the tips.
-The head is round without ear tufts, dark brown with lighter speckling.
-It has a small, hooked, yellow beak set beneath the eyes on a paler face.
-Males and females are morphologically identical.
-Juveniles resemble adults but show white barring on the dark crown.
+Measures 35–40 cm with a wingspan of approximately 270 mm.
+Plumage is warm-toned and tawny with light brown, dark brown, and white coloring.
+Chest features light brown and white with vertical dark brown stripes; wings and tail are darker with white horizontal bands and light patches at tips.
+Head is round, dark brown with lighter speckling, and lacks ear tufts.
+Face is paler with a small, hooked, yellow beak.
+Males and females are morphologically similar.
+Juveniles resemble adults but have slight white barring on the dark crown.

 Identification

-The Himalayan owl can be distinguished from the similar tawny owl by its darker plumage, shorter tail, and distinct call.
-The three subspecies are differentiated by geographic location and minor plumage variations: S. n. nivicolum has a larger wingspan up to 312 mm; S. n. ma displays a thin light brown facial ring and greyer body; S. n. yamadae is smaller with a 256 mm wingspan, yellow nape, black spots, darker face, and paler throat.
+Three subspecies show distinct traits: S. n. nivicolum has a larger wingspan up to 312 mm; S. n. ma has a thin light brown facial ring and lighter, greyer body; S. n. yamadae is smaller with a wingspan around 256 mm, yellow nape, black spots, darker face, and paler throat.
+Vocalizations include a dove-like 'coo-coo' song, a loud high-pitched 'whoo' call, and a three-hoot mating signal.

 Distribution & Habitat